 Halve and juice lime.Stem poblano peppers, halve lengthwise, seed, and remove ribs.
 Wash hands and cutting board after prepping.
 Coarsely chop pineapple.Core tomato and cut into 1/4" dice.Pat chicken thighs dry, and season all over with 1/4 tsp. salt and a pinch of pepper.If using antibiotic-free chicken breasts, on a separate cutting board, cut into a 1" dice.

 Combine sliced onion, lime juice, and a pinch of salt in a mixing bowl.

 Stir, then marinate at least 10 minutes.
 Stir every couple of minutes to marinate evenly.While onion pickles, roast poblanos.

 Roast the Poblanos

-Place poblanos on prepared baking sheet and toss with 1 tsp. olive oil and a pinch of salt and pepper.
+Place poblanos on prepared baking sheet and toss with 2 tsp. olive oil and a pinch of salt and pepper.

 Cook the Filling

 Assemble and Roast the Poblanos

-Plate dish as pictured on front of card, garnishing with tomato and pickled onion (to taste).
+Roast in hot oven until cheese is lightly browned and bubbly and poblanos are fully tender, 8-10 minutes.Plate dish as pictured on front of card, garnishing poblanos with tomato and pickled onion (to taste).
 Bon appétit!